 Children’s songs are a wonderful resource for learning Korean.
 They are easy to sing and follow.
 They are also culturally relevant, as most Korean people will know the lyrics to these.
 However, you need more to learn Korean successfully.

 You need scientifically proven language learning methods.
 Fun and enjoyable lessons.
 And cultural insights to know how the locals speak.
 All of this can be found at OptiLingo.
 Our platform focuses on high-frequency phrases, so you know how real Koreans speak.
-Each lesson uses comprehensible input with spaced repetition systems, to help you maximizes your language learning success.
+Each lesson uses comprehensible input with spaced repetition systems, to help you maximize your language learning success.
 Eager to speak Korean?